28 March 2022 | Financial Planning & Analysis

 That one’s easy to calculate, as you’ve got real-life figures from the last month to use.

-A cash flow projection, looks forward to the coming month (or months, or quarter, or whatever timeframe you want to create a forecast for), and makes an estimate of what cash flow will look like.
+A cash flow projection (or cash flow forecast), looks forward to the coming month (or months, or quarter, or whatever time period you want to create a forecast for), and makes an estimate of what cash flow will look like.

 While a cash flow projection is an estimate, you’re not exactly plucking numbers out of thin air.

-You’re going to use your accounts receivable (cash you have coming in from your customers) and accounts payable (cash you’re going to have to pay during that period for expenses, such as employee salaries), many of which will be solid numbers.
+You’re going to use actual figures: your accounts receivable (cash inflows from your customers) and accounts payable (cash outflows—cash you’re going to have to pay during that period for expenses, such as employee salaries).

 Okay, so far so good.
 So, why should you care?